jb753/turbigen/doc/tutorial.rst

 `backward` returns a dictionary keyed by the field names; extra keys beyond the design variables are reported for information only but not checked for consistency.
-The :class:`~turbigen.meanline.MeanLine` has many attributes that contain useful derived properties for this purpose.
+The :class:`~turbigen.meanline.MeanLine` has many attributes that contain useful derived properties for this purpose --- see the :doc:`derived properties </meanline>` tables.
 The properties `ml.inlet` and `ml.exit` index into the machine inlet and exit (across all rows).

 .. literalinclude:: ../tutorial/step4/turbigen_plugins/fan.py